hasura/graphql-engine/rfcs/input-validations.md

         headers:
         - name: X-Handler-API-Key
           value_from_env: VALIDATION_HOOK_API_KEY
+        forward_client_headers: true
+        timeout: 5
 ```

 The `type` determines the interface for the input validation, which initially only supports `http` webhook handler.
 However, we may expand support for multiple interfaces such as a Postgres function or a remote schema field.
 The `definition` field provides necessary context for communicating and submitting the data for input validation.
+It
+is an object with the following fields.
+- `handler` - Requred, a [string value](https://hasura.io/docs/latest/api-reference/syntax-defs/#webhookurl) which supports templating environment variables.
+- `headers` - Optional, List of defined headers to be sent to the handler.
+- `forward_client_headers` - Optional and default is `false`, If set to `true` the client headers are forwarded to the handler.
+- `timeout` - Optional and default is `10`, number of seconds to wait for response before timing out.

 ## Behaviour